strangerstudios/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

 = .3 =
+* FEATURE: Now supports PayPal Express and TwoCheckout
+* BUG: Fixed various issues with the hide/show logic for the VAT area at checkout.
+* BUG: Fixed various issues with VAT Number validation
 * BUG: Change UK to GB in the country list.
 * BUG: If Greece was selected, it sent VAT prefix as "GR" while it should be "EL".
 * ENHANCEMENT: Added Croatia (HR) to the country list.